 Once the common milkweed seeds are cleaned, bagged, and labeled, bring them to Melissa or Steve at Friends School of Minnesota by Wednesday, October 12.

-Written by members of the FSM Environmental Action Club (EAC)
+Written by members of the FSMN Environmental Action Club (EAC)

 October 2016 Update